iTwin/viewer-components-react/packages/imodel-react-hooks/README.md

 to stabilize your functions (useCallback), keep track of dependencies manually, etc. And because of this, you cannot define a class with access to React state easily (in a functional component).
-Although this package did at one point have a hook for using a class directly in a functional component, managing references to outer state requires patterns that thrash prototype chain access caches in modern JS engines and are otherwise a bad idea.
+Although this package did at one point have a hook for using a class directly in a functional component, managing references to outer state requires patterns that thrash prototype chain access caches in modern JS engines and are pretty much a bad idea.
 So it must be said:

 **_if you are using a class that needs access to state in React, prefer a class component_**.